-So, it should be rather obvious to you why a country with three-hundred million people cannot functionally be a democracy.
-It is feasibly impossible for all three-hundred million Americans to meet together and make their own laws.
+So, it should be rather obvious to you why a country with three-hundred and fifty million people cannot functionally be a democracy.
+It is feasibly impossible for all three-hundred and fifty million Americans to meet together and make their own laws.
 It simply wouldn’t work.

 Two: Majority Agreement/Opinion Doesn’t Equal “Right” or “Good”

 Today Americans have bought into the notion that when the majority of people want something, the fact that a “majority” agree must make the desired “something” automatically “right” or “good”.
 This is far from reality.
 In fact, history has shown, that the masses usually end up wanting the very worst somethings.
 Past majorities have elected the worst leaders, established tyrannical and corrupt governments, and/or demanded oppressive and violent government action.
 Just take a look at the French Revolution and/or the election of Adolf Hitler.

 There is nothing inherently virtuous or good about a majority opinion.
 This means, there’s nothing inherently virtuous about a democracy and yet many treat it as such.
 Is the will of the people guaranteed to be “right” or “good” simply because more people than not want it that way?

 Should I go through history exposing all the ways the majority will has resulted in the abuse, oppression and sometimes annihilation of the minority?